Prince9g/EZ---Frontend-Dev-Test/README.md

 Make sure you are setting correct headers in your Axios call:

 headers: { "Content-Type": "application/json" }
-Written it by using AI
+Written Readme.md by using AI